binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/Legonnary_Archi.png" width="800px">
 </div>

-I create 4 web pages:
+I created 4 web pages:
-* The game that the user use
+* The game that the user used
-* The interface that the moderator use
+* The interface that the moderator used
 * The interface that corresponds to the main screen with the countdown
-* The interface that shows a summary of all the draw created
+* The interface that shows a summary of all the generated drawings

 ### The year of ES6

-As ES6 is everywhere, I start to rethink a little bit my code to make it more reusable.
+As ES6 was starting to be everywhere, I started to rethink a little bit my code to make it more reusable.

-I create a class for the audio player :
+I created a class for the audio player :

 ```javascript
 'use strict'